greim/await.js/README.md

 ## Picky details and incidentalities

-Methods are chainable where it makes sense, if that kind of thing floats your boat.

-	await()
-	.onkeep(...)
-	.onfail(...)

-Promises can be optionally constructed on arrays, all other rules being the same.
+`await()` can also build on arrays, all other rules being the same.

     // these are the same
     await('foo', 'bar', 'baz')